The Denver-Boulder Real Estate Market Has Two Multiple Listings Services (MLS) Showing Homes for Sale

 What areas does Information and Real Estate Services, LLC (IRES) Cover?

-• Boulder County and northeastern Colorado.
-This area encompasses Boulder, Louisville, Superior, Lafayette, Erie, Longmont, Lyons, and Nederland.
+• This area encompasses Boulder, Louisville, Superior, Lafayette, Erie, Longmont, Lyons, and Nederland.

 • IRES also covers all of the communities in Larimer County to the north, including Fort Collins, Loveland, and Estes Park.